Saturday, August 20, 2011

 Beth continues to create earrings, necklaces, figurines, and nativity sets with her polymer clay.
 "I love the clay because I was able to begin without spending a lot of money."
 She uses the Premo brand of polymer clay, blending different colors of clay to make stripes (as beautifully illustrated in the robes and blankets) and a finished product that resembles the look of wood.
 She also uses a pasta machine to make flat pieces for clothing and a clay 'extruder', which is useful in making strands for hair.
 Obviously, Beth's fine-tuned imagination is the stepping off point for any creation; she must visualize the figure or animal she wishes to create, and then design poses and clothing.
 First is the body, and then clothing, shoes, hats, and accessories.
 The process is time consuming, intricate, and inventive, and her figurines exude personality and emotion in their facial expressions and poses.

 Beth has been supplying two stores for the past ten years with her Polymer clay sculptures and nativity sets; one in Tubac, Arizona, and a tea room in Tucson.
-Her creations are also available for purchase at the 'Farmer's Store' in Page, Nebraska.

 Beth states, "Having the background that I have, and how God has developed my character through life and through traumas and joys, all that's gone on in my life---I want my work to be a reflection of what God has done in me."
 She continues, "I can see how He's turned so many things that I thought were negative in my life to where they have become something that I'm thankful for." " I really do have joy in my life and I feel like that's what I want to show in my craft."
 "When my grandchildren look at my work, I want them to see a reflection of what God has done in me."